RecipeShare Test Kitchen

 You can add chopped chilies for a spicy kick.

-If tinapa is very salty, reduce oyster sauce slightly or skip any added salt.
+If the tinapa is very salty, reduce the oyster sauce slightly and taste before adding more seasoning.

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Heat oil in a pan over medium heat.
-Sauté garlic until fragrant.
+Heat the oil in a pan over medium heat and cook the garlic until fragrant.

-Push tinapa to one side of the pan.
-Pour in beaten eggs and scramble until just set.
+Push the fish to one side, add the eggs, and scramble until just set.

-Add day-old rice and stir everything together, breaking up clumps.
+Add the rice and stir well, breaking up any clumps as you cook.

-Pour in oyster sauce and mix until the rice is evenly coated.
+Pour in the oyster sauce and toss until the grains are evenly coated.

-Add green onions and stir-fry for another minute.
+Stir in the green onions and cook for another minute.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.